tudor-ghiorghiu/gatsby-source-apiserver/README.md

 ## Change logs

+- `2.1.0`:
-- `2.1.0`: Support multiple entities for multiple api servers, pls take a look at attribute `entitiesArray`
+   - Support multiple entities for multiple api servers, pls take a look at attribute `entitiesArray`
+   - Add request params
+   - Support Auth0
 - `2.0.0`: Support gatsby-v2

 ## How to use